How To Choose Between The Best Observation Decks in New York?

 There is still room to move around and take lots of photos.

-Since this floor was recently renovated, the windows are much larger, and you can see all the way to uptown, downtown, and everything in between.
+Thanks to a renovation, the windows are much larger, and you can see all the way to uptown, downtown, and everything in between.

 This is an incredible view where even Central Park feels little, but you can see how much of the park connects the city.